Sure Dividend

 Dividend Aristocrats In Focus: Cincinnati Financial

-Cincinnati Financial has grown its dividend for an amazing 62 years in a row and hence it has one of the longest dividend growth streaks in the stock market.
+Cincinnati Financial has grown its dividend for 64 years in a row, giving it one of the longest dividend growth streaks in the stock market.

 It is on the Dividend Aristocrats list, a group of stocks in the S&P 500 Index with 25+ consecutive years of dividend increases.